cmeiklejohn/cmeiklejohn.github.io/_posts/2013-06-03-erlang-pg2-failure-semantics.markdown

 # So, how does this work?

-When a remote `pid` is registered, and it's state transferred to another node, the `pg2` registration system sets up an Erlang monitor to that node.
+When a remote `pid` is registered, and its state transferred to another node, the `pg2` registration system sets up an Erlang monitor to that node.
 When that node happens to become unavailable, processes located on remote nodes are removed from the process group.
 When the node returns,